Man2101/Big-5-Personality-Traits-Prediction/README.md

 We can interpret the results as the intensity of a particular trait on a scale of  0 to 5.
 The higher the scale, higher the intensity of the trait.
 For example, if an individual has a high score in the Extraversion trait, he is more likely to be an extrovert than an introvert.

+#### Deployment using Streamlit:

+Streamlit is an open source app framework in Python language.
+It helps us create web apps for data science and machine learning in a short time.
+It is compatible with major Python libraries such as scikit-learn, Keras, PyTorch, SymPy(latex), NumPy, pandas, Matplotlib etc. With Streamlit, no callbacks are needed since widgets are treated as variables.
+Data caching simplifies and speeds up computation pipelines.
+Streamlit watches for changes on updates of the linked Git repository and the application will be deployed automatically in the shared link.

+We have used our k-means model as the prediction model.
+The website involves the whole test for you to give it a try.
+We can see the results and interpret it right on the website itself.

 ## CONCLUSION: